 There are many ways that you can find out how your child is doing.
 We have consultation evenings twice a year, once in the Autumn term and once in the Spring term, where you can discuss your child’s progress with their teacher and look at their books.
 At the end of the year, you will receive a report on your child’s progress.
 In addition to this, please feel free to arrange a time after school to discuss any concerns you have with your child’s teacher or with Mrs Boggis (Inclusion Leader).

 These times can also be used to discuss how you could support your child’s learning.
 In addition to this we also hold New to Year Group meetings at the beginning of the year and send home termly curriculum letters so you are aware of what your child is learning along with leaflets of different workshops or courses that you could attend.
 However, if you feel that you would like more support with this, please feel free to arrange a time with your child’s teacher.

 If your child is identified as having special educational needs (SEN), your child’s teacher will arrange to meet with you at least once a term to discuss your child’s progress and to develop their provision and support for the next term.
+However, if you would like to meet more regularly than this, please arrange this with your child’s teacher.
 Once the provision has been carried out, your child’s teacher will assess how effective the provision has been in terms of the amount of progress your child has made and will meet with you again to discuss how to move forward.
 These meetings are also a good time to discuss how you can support your child at home.
 This is shown in the cycle below: